Special offer

 [Your Name]

-Welcome back from maternity leave letter
+Welcome back from parental leave letter

 Dear [Employee Name],

 Congratulations on the birth of your sweet [baby’s name]!
 We are happy you were able to take some time away to adjust to this incredible milestone in your life.
 We understand that this is a period of transition for you as you return to work and are eager to support you in any way we can.
-Please don’t hesitate to ask questions as you settle back in.

 Best regards,